 (C) The Employer will notify the successful applicant by email notification to the employee's preferred email address.
 In circumstances where the Employer does not have the capacity for email notification for the posting process, the Employer shall utilize another manner of notification as per the Employer's operational policy.
 Once the notification has been sent and confirmation of receipt received, the employee shall accept or decline the position within forty-eight (48) hours of the time of confirmed receipt of offer.
-In the event that the employee is unavailable to respond, they may submit
+In the event that the employee is unavailable to respond, they may submit a response through a designate.
+If the Employer does not receive a response within this time period, the job will be offered to the next eligible applicant.

-- a response through a designate.
-If the Employer does not receive a response within this time period, the job will be offered to the next eligible applicant. - (D) Notwithstanding Article 17.01(A) above, nursing vacancies in mental health services and in long term care homes will be dual posted for RNs and RPNs. - (E) The Employer will post all Nurse 3 and 4 positions without the requirement for a BScN degree. - (F) Notwithstanding Article 17.01(A), 17.01(B), 17.01(C) and 17.01(D) above, if an employee is promoted or transfers into a new position within ninety (90) days of commencing work in a previous position, the Employer may award the resulting vacancy in the previous position to the next eligible candidate for that position without re-posting the vacancy.
+- (D) Notwithstanding Article 17.01(A) above, nursing vacancies in mental health services and in long term care facilities will be dual posted for RNs and RPNs.
+The Employer will evaluate its unfilled vacancies and determine if other opportunities for dual posted positions exist. - (E) The Employer will post all Nurse 3 and 4 positions without the requirement for a BScN degree. - (F) Notwithstanding Article 17.01(A), 17.01(B), 17.01(C) and 17.01(D) above, if an employee is promoted or transfers into a new position within ninety (90) days of commencing work in a previous position, the Employer may award the resulting vacancy in the previous position to the next eligible candidate for that position without re-posting the vacancy.